AAP Updates Guidelines for ADHD Treatment in Children

 The American Academy of Pediatrics (AAP) has updated its guidelines for the evaluation, treatment, and monitoring of children with attention deficit hyperactivity disorder (ADHD or ADD) in a series of revisions that most notably underscore systemic barriers to care and call on pediatricians to screen and initiate treatment for comorbidities.

 The revised guidelines1, published on September 30 in Pediatrics, mark the first change to the guidelines since 2011.
-The updates, however, are described as “only incremental” by AAP.
+The recent updates, however, are described as “only incremental” by AAP.

 “ADHD is a chronic illness that can have a devastating impact if left untreated,” said Mark L. Wolraich, MD, FAAP, lead author of the report and prominent clinician and researcher in ADHD in a release2.
 “A pediatrician can help families figure out what is going on and work with families to help children succeed in managing their symptoms and behavior.”

-The new guidelines also come with a 10-page companion article, “Systemic Barriers to the Care of Children and Adolescents with ADHD,” that features four barriers as identified by AAP and recommendations on addressing them.
+The new guidelines also come with a new 10-page companion article, “Systemic Barriers to the Care of Children and Adolescents with ADHD,” that features four barriers as identified by AAP and recommendations on addressing them.
 The barriers include: limited access to care because of inadequate training or shortage of specialists; payer coverage limitations for services; challenges in practice organization and staffing; and fragmentation of care and communication barriers.
 One strategy calls for clinicians to coordinate with patient communities.